FINTLabs/fintlabs.github.io/content/adapter/errors.md

-For this case to be possible, the connection between the adapter and the back-end system must support transaction rollback, or similar compensatingg operations.
+For this case to be possible, the connection between the adapter and the back-end system must support transaction rollback, or similar compensating operations.

 ### Use conflict detection to reject a retry with `CONFLICT` status.